Close ILTakeCare Suggestion

 • A condition for which any symptoms and or signs if presented and have resulted within three months of the issuance of the policy in a diagnostic illness or medical condition

 So let’s say if you bought a health plan today but were diagnosed with diabetes prior to policy purchase, then diabetes becomes your pre-existing disease.
-While diabetes, asthma, hypertension, cardiac conditions, etc. are some common PEDs, something like a regular cold, cough or mild fever or infectious diseases like dengue and malaria are not considered as a PED.
+While diabetes, asthma, hypertension, cardiac conditions, etc. are some common PEDs, something like a regular cold, cough, or mild fever or infectious diseases like dengue and malaria are not considered a PEDs.

-If we accept your proposal post medical evaluation, we will cover your pre-existing disease after 24 months of continuous coverage for a policy with a sum insured ₹3 lakh, and after 48 months of continuous coverage for a policy with a sum insured up to ₹2 lakh.
+If an insurance provider accepts your proposal post-medical evaluation, they will cover your pre-existing disease after 24 months of continuous coverage for a policy with a sum insured ₹3 lakh, and after 48 months of continuous coverage for a policy with a sum insured of up to ₹2 lahks.

-You must disclose your complete past and current medical history at the time of applying for a health insurance policy with us.
+You must disclose your complete past and current medical history at the time of applying for a health insurance policy.

 No, pre-existing diseases need to be declared while buying health insurance because your policy is underwritten based on your health declaration.
-In case the same is not disclosed, we reserve the right to cancel the policy on grounds of misrepresentation.
-Furthermore, we shall not be liable for claims if any.
+In case the same is not disclosed, the insurer reserves the right to cancel the policy on grounds of misrepresentation.
+Furthermore, they shall not be liable for claims if any.

 No, you will have to wait as per the period mentioned in your policy before we start covering your pre-existing disease.

-Thus, when it comes to getting your health covered for pre-existing diseases, it is important to be transparent and truthful with your declaration.
-Sometimes you may genuinely forget mentioning a small surgery done in the past, but this one error could cost you an approval for your claim later.
-So make sure you declare any pre-existing diseases or conditions when you buy health insurance.
+To sum things up, sometimes you may genuinely forget to mention a small surgery done in the past, but this one error could cost you approval for your claim later.
+So, make sure you declare any pre-existing diseases or conditions when you buy health insurance.
 Don’t try to hide it, thinking you would be denied health insurance.
-It can defeat the purpose of having your health secured when your claim will be rejected on the grounds of non-disclosure of pre-existing diseases.
+It can defeat the purpose of having your health secured when your claim is rejected on the grounds of non-disclosure of pre-existing diseases.
 A true disclosure can prove to be a win-win situation for you as well as your insurance company.

 Also read: